LLNL/Abmarl/docs/src/tutorials/gridworld/maze_navigation.rst

        def __init__(self, **kwargs):
            super().__init__(move_range=1, **kwargs)

-Here we have pre-configured the agent with a move_range of 1 becuase that makes the most sense for navigating mazes, but we have not pre-configured the ``view_range`` since that is a parameter we may want to adjust, and it is easier to adjust it at the agent's initialization.
+Here we have preconfigured the agent with a `move range` of 1 becuase that makes the most sense for navigating mazes, but we have not preconfigured the `view range` since that is a parameter we may want to adjust, and it is easier to adjust it at the agent's initialization.

-Then, we define the simulation using the GridWorld components and define all the necessary functions.
+Then, we define the simulation using the components and define all the necessary functions.
 We find it convient to explicitly store a reference to the navigation agent and the target agent.
-We've also taken several shortcuts because we are a single-agent simulation.
-Finally, rather than defining a new component for our very simply done condition, we just write the condition itself in the function.
+Rather than defining a new component for our very simply done condition, we just write the condition itself in the function.

 .. code-block:: python